MuchoLucho/mender-docs/01.Get-started/05.Monitor/docs.md

 malfunction, disrupting the user experience or function of the product.
 This Alert is one example how to detect connectivity issues.

-Mender stores triggered Alerts on the device.
-Therefore, even if Mender cannot send the Alerts to the server immediately you will get notified about triggered Alerts later on, once the device regains connectivity.
-This means that even during offline periods, Alerts are triggered.
+Mender stores triggered Checks on the device.
+Therefore, even if Mender cannot send the Checks to the server immediately you will get notified about triggered Checks later on, once the device regains connectivity.
+This means that even during offline periods, Checks are triggered.

 First, enable the `connectivity` check called `example` by running the following command: